Why should the income statement be prepared before the other fina... | Study Prep in Pearson+

 1

-Understand the purpose of the income statement: The income statement summarizes a company's revenues and expenses over a specific period, resulting in either net income or net loss.
+Understand the purpose of the income statement: The income statement summarizes a company's revenues and expenses over a specific period, resulting in net income or net loss.
+This figure is crucial for subsequent financial statements.

-Recognize the relationship between the income statement and the statement of retained earnings: The net income or net loss calculated on the income statement is a key input for preparing the statement of retained earnings.
+Recognize the relationship between the income statement and the statement of retained earnings: The net income or loss calculated on the income statement is used to update the retained earnings balance in the statement of retained earnings.

-Learn how the statement of retained earnings is prepared: The statement of retained earnings starts with the beginning retained earnings balance, adds net income (or subtracts net loss) from the income statement, and subtracts dividends to calculate the ending retained earnings balance.
+Note that the statement of retained earnings is prepared after the income statement: The retained earnings balance is adjusted by adding net income (or subtracting net loss) and accounting for dividends paid during the period.

-Understand the sequence of financial statement preparation: The income statement must be prepared first because its result (net income or net loss) is required to complete the statement of retained earnings, which in turn impacts the balance sheet.
+Understand the sequence of financial statement preparation: The income statement is prepared first, followed by the statement of retained earnings, which then feeds into the balance sheet.
+The balance sheet uses the updated retained earnings figure as part of the equity section.

-Recognize the importance of the income statement in the overall financial reporting process: Preparing the income statement first ensures accurate calculation of retained earnings, which is essential for presenting a complete and accurate financial position of the company.
+Clarify why other options are incorrect: The income statement does not directly determine the ending cash balance (this is done in the statement of cash flows), nor does it list assets and liabilities (this is the role of the balance sheet).

 Watch next